 Of course, it’s best to stay out of a situation that would require distress signals.
 Here are a few things you can do to avoid an emergency situation:

-People sometimes hesitate to use their distress signaling equipment because they’re hoping to avoid the embarrassment of being rescued.
+People sometimes hesitate to use their distress signaling equipment because they’re hoping to avoid going through being rescued.
 That’s not to say you should fire off a few flares at the first sign of a mechanical failure, but the earlier you can identify that you’ll need to use a signal, the better.
 Time is valuable when you’re waiting to be rescued.

 Assess the situation and use your signals accordingly.
 There’s no need to fire off all your flares if a rescue vessel already knows where you are and is on the way.
 On the other hand, don’t hesitate to use more extreme signals if they will help you get rescued faster.